openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Services.md

 zitiLogin
 ```

-The login token expires after a period of time.
+The login token expires after some period of time.
 If the token expired, you will need to login again via the same command.
-You will see error message like this when the CLI logs out:
+You will see error message like this when the token expired:
 ```
 error: error listing https://161.35.108.218:8441/edge/management/v1/config-types?filter=id%3D%22host.v1%22 in Ziti Edge Controller.
 Status code: 401 Unauthorized, Server returned: {
     "error": {